wmn-231314/wmn-231314/README.md

 ### Hi there 👋
 - 📫 How to reach me: mengninw@andrew.cmu.edu
-- 🔭 I’m currently studying 3d vision, which is really coooooool~

 <!--
 **wmn-231314/wmn-231314** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.